-Infant mortality rate (v\23\01)
+Infant mortality rate (v_23_01)

-interior tailty rate (+25_51) Data source CME Original name Infant mortality rate (per 1000 live births) Name in dataset v_23_01 Definition The probability that a child born in a specific year will die before reaching the age of one, if subject to current age-specific mortality rates.
-Expressed as a rate per 1000 live births.
-Original scale Interval Citation UN Inter-agency Group for Child Mortality Estimation (N.D.)
-Data manipulation for aggregation Missing values have been imputed through stine interpolation within countries using the information from the years with valid values.
+Data course CME Data source CIVIE Original name Infant mortality rate (per 1,000 live births) Name in data set v_23_01 Definition The probability that a child born in a specific year will die before reaching the age of one, if subject to current age-specific mortality rates.
+Expressed as a rate per 1,000 live births.
+Original scale Interval Citation UN Inter-agency Group for Child Mortality Estimation (n.d.)
+Data manipulation for aggregation Missing values have been imputed through Stineman interpolation within countries using the information from the years with valid values.
 Recoded into 20 categories, each containing five percentiles, ranging from 1 (the lowest five percentiles) to 20 (the highest five percentiles) and then inverted.
 Indicator of 2.
 Rights 2.3.
 Basic Welfare Aggregation IRT to construct subattribute 2.3.
 Basic Welfare.
 Final scale Scaled to range from 0 (lowest score) to 1 (highest score).

-Life expectancy (v\23\02)
+Life expectancy at birth (v_23_02)

-Life expeditatio , ()

-Data source WPP

-Original name LE00

-Name in dataset v_23_02

-Definition The average number of years a newborn child would live if current mortality patterns were to stay the same.

-Original scale Interval

-Citation UN Department of Economic and Social Affairs (2022)

-Data manipulation for aggregation Missing values have been imputed through stine interpolation within countries using the information from the years with valid values.
+Data source WPP Original name LE00 Name in data set v_23_02 Definition The average number of years a newborn child would live if current mortality patterns were to stay the same.
+Original scale Interval Citation UN Department of Economic and Social Affairs (2022b) Data manipulation for aggregation Missing values have been imputed through Stineman interpolation within countries using the information from the years with valid values.
 Recoded into 20 categories, each containing five percentiles, ranging from 1 (the lowest five percentiles) to 20 (the highest five percentiles).
 Indicator of 2.
 Rights 2.3.
-Basic Welfare

-Aggregation IRT to construct subattribute 2.3.
+Basic Welfare Aggregation IRT to construct subattribute 2.3.
 Basic Welfare.
 Final scale Scaled to range from 0 (lowest score) to 1 (highest score).

-Kilocalories per person per day (v\23\03)
+Kilocalories per person per day (v_23_03)

-- Kilocalorics pc i person per day (v_23_03)

 Data source FAO

-Original name Grand Total - kcal/capita/day
+Original name Grand total - kcal/capita/day

-Name in dataset v_23_03
+Name in data set v_23_03

 Definition Calorie supply per capita is the amount of food available for consumption, measured in kilocalories per capita per day.
 This figure is reached by dividing the total available food supply for human consumption by the population.
 This data set tracks the calorie supply per capita in each country for calories available from crop products.
 Although these figures can be taken as the average supply available for consumption, actual consumption by individuals can vary greatly.

 Original scale Interval

-Citation UN FAO (2022)
+Citation UN FAO (2023)

 Data manipulation for aggregation Recoded into 20 categories, each containing five percentiles, ranging from 1 (the lowest five percentiles) to 20 (the highest five percentiles).
-Values for 2021 and 2022 have been imputed by carrying forward values from 2020.
+Values for 2022 and 2023 have been imputed by carrying forward values from 2021.

 Indicator of 2.
 Rights 2.3.
 Basic Welfare

 Aggregation IRT to construct subattribute 2.3.
 Basic Welfare.

 Final scale Scaled to range from 0 (lowest score) to 1 (highest score).

-Literacy (v\23\04)
+Literacy (v_23_04)